ZenzenDatabase/PersonPersuasion/README.md

 ### Data Preprocessing

 We preprocessed the data through the following steps.
 Firstly, consecutive utterances from the same role, persuader or persuadee, were combined.
 We then performed tokenization, specifically, we used the ``BertTokenizerFast'' from the pretrained ``google-bert/bert-base-uncased''.
 This ensured the sequences are either padded or truncated to a maximum length of 512 tokens.
-Each dialogue is then converted into BERT embeddings following the implementation details provided in https://huggingface.co/docs/transforodeers/en/model_doc/bert.Finally, we transformed the donation amounts by scaling each user donation to a given range (Min to Max).
+Each dialogue is then converted into BERT embeddings following the implementation details provided in https://huggingface.co/docs/transforodeers/en/model_doc/bert.
+Finally, we transformed the donation amounts by scaling each user donation to a given range (Min to Max).

 ### Model Implementation, Training and Testing